Fortex365/DiscordBot/barmaid/README.md

 ```
 setx DISCORD_BOT_TOKEN="your_token_here"
 ```
 Once again from [Discord Developer Portal](https://discord.com/developers/applications) create an invitation link to add your bot to discord servers.
-Give it `administator` and select scope to `application.commands.` Copy generated invite link and fill accordingly to config.
+Give it `administrator` and select scope to `application.commands.` Copy generated invite link and fill accordingly to config.

 Open `config.json` and edit the following `BOT_URL_AUTH_HEADER, BOT_INVITE_URL, BOT_ID`:
 ```json